ntaiprogrammer/MollysGameSaveMule/README.md

 But now, your empty xbox save file now has the most recent changes.

-A program that only considers most recent file write will replace your 200-hour Steam save with your empty Xbox save!
+A program that only considers most recent file write will overwrite your 200-hour Steam save with your empty Xbox save!

 ### So we punched the guy in R&D until he agreed to come up with a solution.